Return to The Definitive RCT Reference Guide homepage

 If the Handyman is given lots of work (lots of gardens to water, trash to sweep, or vomit to clean), keep the patrol area very small.
 Note that if a Handyman is allowed to mow grass along with other tasks, he will spend most of his time mowing, to the detriment of his other tasks.
 It is best therefore to make certain Handymen just mowers (or mower-waterers) and never assign mowing duties to your trash collecting and sweeping Handymen.
 If you do assign certain groups of Handymen to specific duties; for ease of tracking purposes, it is a good idea to give all the Handymen in that group their own distincive color uniform.

-It appears that vomit does not occur in tunnels, so these areas may not have to be patrolled as much (remember that chance of vandalism is directly related to the concentration of litter/vomit on the ground).
-Also the food shops of Cotton Candy Stall and Ice Cream Stall do not produce litter.
+It appears that vomit (the icky splotch that appears on a path) does not occur in tunnels, so these areas may not have to be patrolled as much (remember that chance of vandalism is directly related to the concentration of litter/vomit on the ground).
+Full litter bins (they visually have trash sticking out) will not be used by guests.
+If a guest does not encounter an empty litter bin shortly after consuming their drink/food, they will throw their trash on the path.
+The red dots are drink containers, and the white dots are food wrappers.
+Note that the food shops of Cotton Candy Stall and Ice Cream Stall do not produce litter.

 Mechanics